hanshengjiang/Reference_Effects/README.md

 ## Real Data and Access
-The MSOM-JD.com dataset can be donwloaded from this [link](https://connect.informs.org/msom/events/datadriven2020) given membership access, and a general introduction to the dataset is available in this [paper](https://pubsonline.informs.org/doi/abs/10.1287/msom.2020.0900).
+The MSOM-JD.com dataset can be downloaded from this [link](https://connect.informs.org/msom/events/datadriven2020) given membership access, and a general introduction to the dataset is available in this [paper](https://pubsonline.informs.org/doi/abs/10.1287/msom.2020.0900).
 To be compatible with the codes, the uncompressed `.csv` data files should be stored in the folder `./MSOM_Data/`.